Top 3 Trends in Cybercrime You Need to Know

 Many businesses are turning to cyber insurance to help protect themselves from the financial fallout of a cyberattack.
 But with this trend has come another: cybercriminals are now targeting those businesses set to receive an insurance payout.
 While an insurance plan may cover the cost of a ransomware settlement, this isn’t the purpose of this investment.
 And studies suggest that businesses that have made ransomware payments in the past may be targeted again.

-While protecting your business with cyber insurance can be a good backup policy, it’s more important not to pay ransomware settlements by protecting yourself from future attacks.
+While protecting your business with cyber insurance can be a good backup policy, it’s more important to avoid paying ransomware settlements by protecting yourself from future attacks.

 3. Human error is putting businesses at risk